About

 A close up of the butterscotch mousse texture

-How to make Butterscotch Mousse
+How to make butterscotch mousse

-There are only a few steps to this delicious dessert.
+There are only a few steps to this delicious dessert recipe.
 BUT, there’s one extra step if you’d like to add even more flavor to your mousse.
 That extra step is making brown butter.
 Since butter is such a key flavor in this butterscotch mousse, brown butter enhances the flavor profile of this mousse in ways you couldn’t even imagine.
 So the process will be,

 • Make the brown butter (optional step).